30519 - EUROPEAN AND INTERNATIONAL INFORMATION LAW AND DATA ECONOMY

 - Face-to-face lectures

 - Guest speaker's talks (in class or in distance)

 - Theory lectures: Lectures are guided by the instructor.
 Students are asked to actively participate in class and to read in advance the material provided.

 - Guest lectures: Guests will present their view and a discussion will follow.

 - Case study presentations: groups of students (5/7) will present a case study, following the instructions of the lecturers.

 |Continuous assessment||Partial exams||General exam|

-To be considered attending, students should attend at least 75% of the lectures and participate in the group assignment.
-Their exam will be:
+To be considered as attending, students should take part in the class presentation and attend at least 75% of the lectures.

 Slides used in class, coupled with specific material for each topic covered (case-law, academic papers, news articles), uploaded on the Bboard platform.